A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 Recently, join algorithms have been proposed that can enumerate the results for a BGP $B$ over a graph $G$ in time $O(agm(B,G))$, where $agm(B,G)$ denotes the AGM bound of $B$ over $G$.
-Since such an algorithm must at least spend $O(agm(B,G))$ time writing the results in the worst case, such algorithms can be considered \textit{worst-case optimal} (\textit{wco})~\cite{NgoPRR18}.
-Though such algorithms were initially proposed in a relational setting~\cite{NgoPRR18,Veldhuizen14}, they were later applied for processing joins over RDF graphs ~\cite{abs-1811-10955,HRRSiswc19,NavarroRR20}.
+Since such an algorithm must at least spend $O(agm(B,G))$ time writing the results in the worst case, such algorithms are deemed \textit{worst-case optimal} (\textit{wco})~\cite{NgoPRR18}.
+Though such algorithms were initially proposed in a relational setting~\cite{NgoPRR18,Veldhuizen14}, they have recently been adapted for processing joins over RDF graphs ~\cite{abs-1811-10955,HRRSiswc19,NavarroRR20,ArroyueloHNRRS21}.
 Note that traditional pairwise join algorithms are not wco.
-If we try to evaluate $\{ t_1, t_2 \}(G)$ by pairwise join, for example, in order to later join it with $\{ t_3 \}(G)$, the AGM bound becomes quadratic as $\lambda(t_1) = \lambda(t_2) = 1$, and thus we have the bound $|\{t_1\}(G)| \cdot |\{t_2\}(G)|$, which exceeds the AGM bound for $B$.
-The same holds for any pairwise join in $B$.
-In practice, note that $\{ t_1, t_2 \}(G)$ will indeed produce (25) quadratic results, mapping \var{a} to \iri{CS} and \var{b} and \var{c} to $\{ \iri{AI}, \iri{DB}, \iri{IR}, \iri{SW}, \iri{Web} \}^2$.
+If we try to evaluate $\{ t_1, t_2 \}(G)$ by pairwise join, for example, in order to later join it with $t_3(G)$, the AGM bound becomes quadratic as $\lambda(t_1) = \lambda(t_2) = 1$, and thus we have the bound $|t_1(G)| \cdot |t_2(G)|$, which exceeds the AGM bound for $B$.
+This holds for any pairwise join in $B$.
+Note that $\{ t_1, t_2 \}(G)$ will indeed produce (25) quadratic results, mapping \var{a} to \iri{CS} and \var{b} and \var{c} to $\{ \iri{AI}, \iri{DB}, \iri{IR}, \iri{SW}, \iri{Web} \}^2$.